FluCrypt/docs/how-defi-kingdoms-works/the-heroes.md

 **Equipment**

 Heroes will be able to find and equip valuable equipment NFTs that will grant them special passive and active abilities, and increase their stats.
+They will have a chance to find these equipment NFTs as quest rewards for certain quests.

 **Stats**